danielh016/ChanceToRain/README.md

 # ChanceToRain
-The Chance of Rain App provides you a summary of today's weather and may suggest you whether to bring an umbrella or put on your sunscreen or not today.
+The [Chance to Rain](https://weather.hyhu.me/) Website is here.
+Feel free to take a look at the clean, simple yet useful weather forecast website.
+It provides you a summary of today's weather and may suggest you whether to bring an umbrella or put on your sunscreen or not today.

 ## Functionalities:
 * You can turn on you notifications for FB/Line Chatbots and mobile apps to: